Tiffany Espensen

-Tiffany Espensen (born February 10, 1999) is an American actress.
+Tiffany Espensen (born February 10, 1999) is an American former actress.
 She began her career as a child actress, before becoming known for her teenaged roles, such as Piper in the 2011 Nickelodeon series Bucket & Skinner's Epic Adventures and Belinda in the 2014 Disney XD series Kirby Buckets.
-Espensen has also appeared in the Marvel Cinematic Universe film Spider-Man: Homecoming (2017).
+Espensen has also appeared in the Marvel Cinematic Universe films Spider-Man: Homecoming (2017) and Avengers: Infinity War (2018) as Cindy Moon.

 Early life

 Espensen was born on February 10, 1999, in China, and was adopted by American parents, Robin and Dan Espensen.
 Espensen attended Liberty University majoring in political science and religion.
 In November 2021, she completed her master's degree in Christian ministries at Grand Canyon University.

 Career

 Espensen began her career as a child actress making guest appearances on television series such as Hannah Montana, True Jackson, VP and Zeke and Luther.
 In 2011, she landed a main role on the Nickelodeon series, Bucket & Skinner's Epic Adventures (2011–2013), in which she played Piper, the little sister of Ashley Argota's character.
 Espensen followed this up in 2014 with a co-starring role on the Disney XD series Kirby Buckets.
 In 2016 she was added to the cast of the 2017 feature film Spider-Man: Homecoming, playing the role of Cindy, a role she reprised in the 2018 film Avengers: Infinity War.